ezekg/sass-prof/README.md

 # Execution time floating point precision
 # Default is `15`
 prof.precision = 5

+# Ignore certain action types during profile
+# Default is `[]`
+prof.ignore = [
+  :fundef,
+  :fun,
+  :mixdef,
+  :mix.
+  :var,
+]

+# Alias for `ignore`
+prof.ignore_actions = []
 ```

-_Please note: your compile times **will be slower** due to the overhead of **Sass Prof**.
-This library was created to help you find potential bottlenecks within your code.
+_Please note: your compile times **will be slower** due to the overhead of Sass Prof, but I've tried to be as accurate as possible in the measurements.
+This library was created to help you find potential bottlenecks within your code, so I hope it succeeds in that regard.
 If you find any bugs or inconsistencies, please file an [issue](https://github.com/ezekg/sass-prof/issues) or [pull request](https://github.com/ezekg/sass-prof/pulls)._

 ## Contributing